 - Audio engineers

 Employment Outlook and Salary Info

-The U.S. Bureau of Labor Statistics (www.bls.gov) shows that audio-visual careers are expected to grow 13% through 2020.
+The U.S. Bureau of Labor Statistics (www.bls.gov) shows that careers for broadcast and sound engineering technicians are expected to grow 9% from 2012 through 2022.
 As digital broadcasting continues to expand, technicians can find employment opportunities installing and operating digital equipment and doing production work.
-As of 2012, the BLS showed that the median salary for an audio visual technician or specialist was $41,850 per year.
+As of 2014, the BLS showed that the median salary for a sound engineering technician was $49,870 per year.

 Professional Certification and Continuing Education Information